 Facilities conditions are measured using FTA's TERM condition rating scale for State of Good Repair.
 The TERM scale is a rating of 1 to 5, where 1 is poor, and 5 is excellent.
 Any facility with a rating of 3 or greater is considered operating in a State of Good Repair.
-Overall, DTC's State of Good Repair rating for all facilities is 3.87.
+Overall, DTC's State of Good Repair rating for all facilities is 3.9.
+Only 3.7% of DTC's facilities are below an SGR rating of 3.0 or greater.